viktorbezdek/awesome-github-projects/README.md

 - [apify/actor-whitepaper](https://github.com/apify/actor-whitepaper) - This whitepaper describes a new concept for building serverless microapps called Actors, which are easy to develop, share, integrate, and build upon.
 Actors are a reincarnation of the UNIX philosophy
 - [xorbitsai/inference](https://github.com/xorbitsai/inference) - Replace OpenAI GPT with another LLM in your app by changing a single line of code.
 Xinference gives you the freedom to use any LLM you need.
 With Xinference, you're empowered to run inference with any
 - [XYTEEE/XYTEEE-XC](https://github.com/XYTEEE/XYTEEE-XC) - Facebook Clonnig x fb deep x fb crack
-- [microsoft/TRELLIS](https://github.com/microsoft/TRELLIS) - Official repo for paper "Structured 3D Latents for Scalable and Versatile 3D Generation" (CVPR'25).
+- [microsoft/TRELLIS](https://github.com/microsoft/TRELLIS) - Official repo for paper "Structured 3D Latents for Scalable and Versatile 3D Generation" (CVPR'25 Spotlight).
 - [blacklanternsecurity/bbot](https://github.com/blacklanternsecurity/bbot) - The recursive internet scanner for hackers. 🧡
 - [QwenLM/Qwen2.5-Coder](https://github.com/QwenLM/Qwen2.5-Coder) - Qwen2.5-Coder is the code version of Qwen2.5, the large language model series developed by Qwen team, Alibaba Cloud.
 - [microsoft/TinyTroupe](https://github.com/microsoft/TinyTroupe) - LLM-powered multiagent persona simulation for imagination enhancement and business insights.